 In the Bachelor of Arts and Bachelor of Social Work students must select one 48 credit point major from the Table A Subject Areas offered by the Faculty of Arts and Social Arts to fulfil the requirements of their degree.

-Students must also complete a 36 credit point minor in Sociology* or Social Policy to complete degree requirements.
+Students must also complete a 36 credit point minor in Sociology* to complete degree requirements.